 Legal Residency through Parent/Child

 There are a variety of ways to obtain legal status or permanent residency in the United States of America.
-The two main paths resume in either getting the permanent residency through employment or by a family petition.
+The two main paths resume in either getting the permanent legal residency through parent/child or employment petition.
 In the cases related to obtaining permanent residency through employment could be a lengthy process as the person would need to get first either an H-1B (Temporary Work Visa), O- Visa (Special Ability), or another kind of temporary visa to then after years being eligible to apply to permanent residency.
 Therefore, many people consider the option of achieving legal status through family, which could be by receiving a petition from a fiance, spouse, brother/sister, parent, or child.
-In most situations, one of the most ideal scenarios for many immigrants is achieving legal status through a parent or a child petition.
+In most situations, one of the most ideal scenarios for many immigrants is achieving legal residency through parent or a child petition.

 The main purpose of USCIS is to keep families together and not be separated by any ocean, border or any migratory restriction.
 Fortunately, the current migratory laws in the United States of America allow U.S. citizens to bring their immediate relatives to the U.S. or to adjust the legal status for those whose children or parents who already are living inside the United States.